pebbe/crowdsourcing/README.md

-Demo crowdsourcing software
+## Crowdsourcing software

 **Under development**

 This runs under Apache with CGI

+TODO: INSTALL.md

-TODO: installation manual
+TODO: CONFIG.md

+You can see a live demo at https://urd2.let.rug.nl/~kleiweg/crowdsourcing/bin/